abarankab/traffic-competition/README.md

 # traffic_competition
-Little online machine learning competition for high school students.
+Source code for an online machine learning competition for high school students.
-Solved using Keras implementation of VGG16, fine-tuned, with 2 dense layers stacked on top.
+Solved using a Keras implementation of a fine-tuned VGG16 neural network.
-Has about 95% accuracy.
 Winning solution.